hsutungyu/razer-mouse-battery-windows/README.md

 This script is written by looking into [OpenRazer](https://github.com/openrazer/openrazer), a GNU/Linux driver for controlling razer devices.<br>
 Also, I have referenced the [blog post](https://rsmith.home.xs4all.nl/hardware/setting-the-razer-ornata-chroma-color-from-userspace.html) and the [script](https://github.com/rsmith-nl/scripts/blob/main/set-ornata-chroma-rgb.py) by Roland Smith in the process of writing this script.

-## How to adpat the Python script for your Razer device
+## How to adapt the Python script for your Razer device

 **Warning: This process may brick your device (although my mouse did not).
 TRY AT YOUR OWN RISK!**<br>
 To adapt the script for your Razer mouse, follow the steps below: